makuge/web23-exercise-2/README.md

 **2.1.** Implement the `GET /movies/:imdbID` endpoint.
 Here we work with a **path parameter** for the first time.

 The client passes the `imdbId` of the movie as a path parameter named `imdbID` in the corresponding endpoint in `server.js`.
-Now you can access the parameter using `reg.params.imdbID`, so you can look up the requested movie in the movie model.
+Now you can access the parameter in your endpoint code using `reg.params.imdbID`, using it to look up the requested movie in the movie model.

 Depending on whether you find the movie with the given `imdbID` in the model, you do two things: Either you
 + find the movie.
 Send it to the client using `res.send(...)`